processing/p5.js/contributor_docs/documentation_style_guide.md

 ## Chaining

-* Use individual function calls instead of chaining.
+* Use individual function calls instead of function chaining.

 > Why?
-It's easier to read and understand, especially for beginners who are unfamiliar with function chaining.
+To accommodate users who may not be familiar with the concept of function chaining.

 ```javascript
 // Bad.